aliaman007/DocumentManagerV3/README.md

-JK Tech Document Management and Q&A
+📚 JK Tech Document Management & Q&A

-Introduction
-The JK Tech Document Management and Q&A application is a Spring Boot-based system for uploading, processing, and searching large PDF documents (up to 50MB).
-It supports JWT-based authentication, role-based authorization (USER, ADMIN), and a save-then-queue workflow using RabbitMQ for asynchronous document processing with Apache Tika.
-Users can register, log in, upload documents (ADMIN only), and search or filter documents (USER or ADMIN).
-The application uses PostgreSQL for persistent storage and Redis for caching.
+Welcome to the JK Tech Document Management & Q&A application!
+This Spring Boot-powered system lets you upload, process, and search large PDF documents (up to 50MB) with ease.
+It features secure JWT-based authentication, role-based access (USER, ADMIN), and asynchronous document processing using RabbitMQ and Apache Tika.
+Whether you're managing documents or querying content, this app has you covered! 🚀
-Features
+✨ Features

-User Management: Register and log in users with roles (USER, ADMIN).
+User Management: Register and log in users with USER or ADMIN roles.
-Document Upload: Upload PDFs with metadata (name, author, type).
+Document Upload: Upload PDFs with metadata (name, author, type) for ADMIN users.
-Document Processing: Extract content and metadata using Apache Tika, queued via RabbitMQ.
-Search and Filter: Query documents by content or metadata, with pagination.
+Smart Search: Query documents by content or metadata with pagination for USER or ADMIN.
+Asynchronous Processing: Save-then-queue workflow with RabbitMQ and Tika for content extraction.
-Security: JWT-based authentication and role-based access control.
+Secure Access: JWT-based authentication and role-based authorization.
-Scalability: Supports large PDFs (50MB) and asynchronous processing.
+Scalable Design: Handles large PDFs and integrates Redis for caching.

-Prerequisites
+🛠️ Prerequisites
+Before you start, ensure you have:

-Java: 17
+☕ Java 17
-Maven: 3.8+
+🛠️ Maven 3.8+
-Docker: Latest version (for PostgreSQL, RabbitMQ)
+🐳 Docker (for PostgreSQL, RabbitMQ)
-PostgreSQL: 13+ (via Docker)
+🗄️ PostgreSQL 13+ (via Docker)
-RabbitMQ: 3.9+ (via Docker)
+📬 RabbitMQ 3.9+ (via Docker)
-Redis: Optional, for caching (configured in application.yml)

-Setup Instructions
+💾 Redis (optional, for caching)

+🚀 Getting Started
+Follow these steps to set up and run the project locally:

-1. Clone the Repository
+Clone the Repository:
 git clone https://github.com/<your-username>/document-management.git
 cd document-management

-2. Configure Environment
+Configure Settings:

-Ensure Docker is running.
-Update src/main/resources/application.yml if needed (e.g., change ports, credentials):spring:
+Verify src/main/resources/application.yml:spring:
   datasource:
     url: jdbc:postgresql://postgres:5432/docmanagement
     username: postgres